Dipanshu-Singh-Dev/Wise_Words/README.md

 The post page has three parts:

 - _The Post_ itself on the left with _Edit_ and _Delete_ buttons that will be conditionally rendered when the user is logged in as an _Admin_ or _Author_ of the post in the database.
 The HTML for the post rich text will be parsed by using UseLayoutEffect hook to prevent the user from seeing html as text.
+  1. _Edit_ is a link to the edit page.
+  2. _Delete_ is a simple button that makes a delete request to the server when clicked on.
 - _Add Comment Form_ for posting comments.The Add comment form uses React-Hook-Form for client side validation.When validations are satisfied and Submit button is pressed the _app_ makes a post request with axios to the database.
 - _Comments_ receives the post's comments in the database adds each one to the div to be displayed.